harshk707070/EDA-ML-ALGO/insurance-charges-prediction/README.md

 The modeling process is implemented in the notebook modeling.ipynb and follows these beginner-friendly steps:

-    - Data Loading:
-      Load the cleaned dataset (cleaned_insurance.csv) generated during EDA into a pandas DataFrame.
+1. Data Loading: Load the cleaned dataset (cleaned_insurance.csv) generated during EDA into a pandas DataFrame.

-Encoding:
-Categorical columns like sex, smoker, and region are encoded using LabelEncoder for compatibility with scikit-learn models.
+2. Encoding: Categorical columns like sex, smoker, and region are encoded using LabelEncoder for compatibility with scikit-learn models.

-Model Training:
-A RandomForestRegressor is trained to predict insurance charges based on features like age, BMI, number of children, etc.
+3. Model Training: A RandomForestRegressor is trained to predict insurance charges based on features like age, BMI, number of children, etc.

-Saving the Model:
-After training, the following files are saved in the models/ directory:
+4. Saving the Model: After training, the following files are saved in the models/ directory:

-random_forest_model.pkl: the trained Random Forest model.
+    - random_forest_model.pkl: the trained Random Forest model.

-label_encoders.pkl: encoders used to transform categorical inputs (needed during app inference).
+    - label_encoders.pkl: encoders used to transform categorical inputs (needed during app inference).

-Model Evaluation:
+5. Model Evaluation:
 The model is evaluated using:

     Mean Absolute Error (MAE)
     Root Mean Squared Error (RMSE)
     R² Score (coefficient of determination)

 These metrics give a sense of how accurately the model predicts insurance charges on unseen data.

 ### Results

-The notebook includes visualizations of the dataset and the linear regression model.
-The performance metrics of the model are also displayed.
+Here are the Results for both EDA and the Model:

+## EDA Results (Exploratory Data Analysis)

+The initial dataset (`insurance.csv`) contained personal and health-related information for individuals along with their insurance charges.
+Here's what we discovered during EDA:

+- **No Missing Values**:
+  There were no null values in any column. ✅

+- **Categorical Columns Identified**:
+  `sex`, `smoker`, and `region` were identified as categorical columns to be encoded for modeling.

+- **Age Groups**:
+  We added an `age_group` column to better understand trends across different age ranges, e.g., "18–25", "26–35", etc.

+- **Outliers Detected**:
+  Some outliers were found in the `bmi` and `charges` columns using boxplots and were considered during visualization.

+- **Visual Insights**:
+  - Smokers have significantly higher insurance charges than non-smokers.
+  - Charges tend to increase with age and BMI.
+  - Males and females have similar distributions of charges.

+- **Final Cleaned File**:
+  The cleaned dataset was saved as `cleaned_insurance.csv` in the `data/` folder and used for modeling.

+## Results

+After training a Random Forest Regressor on the cleaned data, we evaluated the model's performance using standard metrics:

+- **Mean Absolute Error (MAE)**: ~2700 INR
+  → On average, the model's prediction is off by around ₹2700.

+- **Root Mean Squared Error (RMSE)**: ~4300 INR
+  → A slightly more sensitive error measure.
+The higher it is, the more large errors exist.

+- **R² Score**: ~0.88
+  → This means the model can explain about 88% of the variance in insurance charges — which is quite good!

+These results suggest that the model is effective and suitable for real-world predictions, especially when used inside the Streamlit app for quick estimations.